ngageoint/hootenanny-ui/API.md

 iD has a documented and stable set of classes that can be used to apply style or attach behavior to the visual representation of map data via CSS selectors.
-These classes relate to the vocabulary of the OSM data model, a related geometric vocabulary established by iD, and to the tags present on OSM entities.
+These classes relate to the vocabulary of the OSM data models, a related geometric vocabulary established by iD, and to the tags present on OSM entities.

 ### OSM Data Model classes